MindaugasVainauskas/drqWebApp2016/README.md

 #### GMIT 2016

 ##Project description
-Single page Web application using Flask microframework, Python, Bootstrap and MongoDB database.
-Database is hosted on mlab.com cloud platform.
-This is a one person project done by me, Mindaugas Vainauskas, for Data representation and querrying module.
-3rd year software development course.
+This is a Single Page Web application project done by me, Mindaugas Vainauskas, for Data representation and querrying module.
+3rd year software development course, GMIT.

+**Technologies used:** Flask microframework, Python, Bootstrap and MongoDB database.
+Database is hosted on [mlab](mlab.com) cloud platform.
+Github is used to track development process of the application.

 ##Before Starting
 - Download and install flask microframework from [Flask Website](https://pypi.python.org/pypi/Flask/0.11)